york-cs-dams/practicals/tutorials/ruby/2_object_oriented.md

 ```

-Parameters can be defined by keyword, rather than positionally:
+From Ruby 2.1, parameters can be defined by keyword rather than positionally, as shown below.
+Note that this will not work on Ruby 1.9 (which is the version installed by default in the CS student labs):

 ```ruby
 class Circle